 Initial searches, as mentioned before, are treated differently.
 Search data is cached regularly and updated with a bit less frequency, which varies depending on the number of searches being generated at any given time.

 In Kim’s case, she was seeing an older $10.95 price point during her initial searches, and then seeing the updated $18.95 price point on the details page prior to purchase.
 This happened because the inventory was recently changed by the supply partner, either because of recent bookings or market dynamics.
 In looking back through our session logs, we can see that the accurate $18.95 price was displayed prior to Kim’s actual purchase.

 I’ve attached a screen shot of the details page from her purchase.

 In regards to her continued searching and the resulting price discrepancies, Kim was simply seeing the update process happen to the search results for different inventory as time went on.
 However, I can assure you that all of the prices on the details pages were 100 percent accurate prior to final purchase, regardless of what time it was or how many searches were conducted.
 I can also assure you that this isn’t a common occurrence, and only happens in those instances when there’s a discrepancy between the cached pricing for searches and the final pricing set by the supplier during the short time between our updates.
 This was evident in the consistent pricing returned when Kim conducted her final search.

 In all of these cases, our final price points were below the retail price for that same booking because of the deals that are available through our opaque business model, so Kim did receive a good value.

+Our advocacy team is very familiar with the bait-and-switch routine in the travel industry.
 I checked with Gandy, and she’s highly skeptical of Hotwire’s explanation.
 She doesn’t recall seeing the updated rate.